 Level 3 - Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (supported by little or no market activity).
 The fair value hierarchy gives the highest priority to Level 1 inputs and the lowest priority to Level 3 inputs.

-Assets and Liabilities Measured at Fair Value
+Financial Assets and Liabilities

 The Company's fair values of financial assets and liabilities were as follows: